Emilia Makris: International career

 Makris was named as a midfielder to the Australia women's national under-20s (Young Matildas) team's training camp in March 2022.
 As a forward she was appointed captain of the team for the 2022 Pacific Women's Four Nations Tournament, held in Canberra in November.
-Due to illness affecting six players, Papua New Guinea withdrew from Australia U20's third match and the Young Matildas fielded two teams for a substitue game.
+Due to illness affecting six players, Papua New Guinea withdrew from Australia U20's third match and the Young Matildas fielded two teams for a substitute game.
 With two victories against the previous opponents, her team won the tournament.

 She scored a brace in the team's first 2024 AFC U-20 Women's Asian Cup round 1 qualifier match against Guam, which resulted in a 13-0 victory, held in Kyrgyzstan in March 2023.
 Makris provided an additional goal in their 7–0 victory against the host team.
 In June of that year she helped the team defeat Vietnam 0–2 in the second round qualifiers held in Vietnam.
 She made the Young Matildas final squad in August 2024 for the FIFA U-20 Women's World Cup held in Bogotá, Colombia.
 However, in the following week, coach Leah Blayney announced that she had been withdrawn due to an injury and was replaced by Avaani Prakash.

 As a forward, Makris was selected for Australia women's national under-23 soccer team (U23 Matildas) by coach Joe Palatsides to compete at the 2025 ASEAN Women's Championship held in August in Vietnam.
 Her team faced seniors from the ASEAN Football Federation (AFF).
 She scored a goal in her team's 9–0 win against Timor Leste to reach the semi-finals.
 U23 Matildas won the tournament final.